babyman/slug-lang/README.md

 **Example: Function with Type Hints**

-Suppose we define a function group where each variation operates on different types:
+Suppose we define two functions where each variation operates on different types:

 ```slug
 fn add(@num a, @num b) { a + b }